DesModder/DesModder/src/tests/testing.md

 Create an integration test with `[name].int.test.ts`.

-If you get an error "TargetCloseError: Protocol error (Runtime.callFunctionOn): Target closed," you probably forgot an `await` somewhere.
+Do not import anything from files other than [`puppeteer-utils.ts`](./puppeteer-utils.ts), since the code runs in a node process, not inside the browser page.
+The exception is code inside functions like `driver.evaluate(() => Calc.setBlank())`.
+The callback gets stringified and ran inside the page.

+Return `clean` if you've cleaned up the page (closed all the menus etc).
+This serves two purposes:

+1. Makes sure that the UI can be cleaned up
+2. Avoids the need to reload the page (saving some testing time).
+(Note: this only currently works within files.
+Separate test files are currently fully isolated).

 Integration tests are ran in the "node" environment, since they control a browser from a node process but are not inside the browser.

 If you want to see what happens during the tests, edit `headless: "new"` to `headless: false` in [`puppeteer-utils.ts`](./puppeteer-utils.ts).

+If you get an error "TargetCloseError: Protocol error (Runtime.callFunctionOn): Target closed," you probably forgot an `await` somewhere.